hunoong/slave2-A/README.md

 # slave-to-algorithm
 ## My name is
 # Hunjung Lee [ee-hənjoong]
-and my preferred name is Hun
+and my preferred name is Hun <br/>
-from 🇰🇷South Korea, Living in 🇦🇺Australia
+From 🇰🇷South Korea, Living in 🇦🇺Australia